EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    "RI", " "
    "II", " "

-.. top:: @Pooyeh/Simon: Please add missing colors
+.. tip:: @Pooyeh/Simon: Please add missing colors

 For a *three-color measurement*, an additional panel displays the trajectories of the detected emitters after excitation with the third laser.
 As shown in :numref:`trace_look` on the bottom for 3c FRET with BGR laser alternation, the top panel shows three intensities trajectories for the three detection channels after blue excitation, i.e., the emission of the blue dye after blue excitation (BB) in dark blue, the emission of green dye after the blue excitation (BG) in cyan, and the emission of red dye after blue excitation (BR) in magenta.
 The lower panel shows the emission after green and red excitation.
 Similar to the two-color case, the color of the different channels will vary depending on which detection channels have been chosen during data extraction. *Deep-LASI* chooses the above-mentioned color schemes.